The latest blog entries are shown below. All entries are found under all journal entries.

 To begin with the relevant VFS modules need to be enabled using the vfs

-parameter. fruit is the module that implements the protocol
+objects parameter. fruit is the module that implements the protocol

 features.
 It depends on streams_xattr for storing the alternate data